pradeepsinngh/Data-Science-101/08-Relational-Databases-and-SQL/README.md

 - **Data consistency:** RDBMSs can impose constraints on the data entered—for example, that a column GPA only contains floats between 0.0 and 4.0.

 To work with data stored in a RDBMS, we use the SQL programming language.

+## RDBMS vs. pandas
+### How do RDBMSs and the pandas Python package differ?

+First, pandas is not concerned about data storage.
+Pandas does not dictate how the data are actually stored on the underlying computer like a RDBMS does.

+Second, pandas primarily provides methods for manipulating data while RDBMSs handle both data storage and data manipulation, making them more suitable for larger datasets.
+A typical rule of thumb is to use a RDBMS for datasets larger than several gigabytes.

+Finally, pandas requires knowledge of Python in order to use, whereas RDBMSs require knowledge of SQL.
+Since SQL is simpler to learn than Python, RDBMSs allow less technical users to store and query data, a handy trait.